SE-Stuttgart/riot/documentation/usermanagement/authentication_authorization.md

 This section will describe the authorization process based on an already authenticated user.

 ### High-Level View
 The authorization process will **grant or deny access to an already authenticated user based on roles an permissions**.
-Each user has roles and permissions assigned.
-Based on these roles and permissions, access to specific parts of the API can be granted or denied.

-The **roles** can be for example an administrator, support or a simple user.
-The roles are specific to the system.
-Roles itself should not imply any access to specific parts of an API.
-Thats where **permissions** should be used.
-For example the role *administrator* should not be used to secure the creation of accounts.
-Instead a *create account permission* should be used which is assigned to the *administrator* role.
-This way the authorization process is much more flexible.
-Assume you want to add an additional role *Account Creator* which should have the permission to add accounts.
-If you secured your API by requesting the *Administrator* role to create accounts you would need to change your code and add the *Account Creator* role.
-If the account creation is associated with a *create account permission*, new roles can simply be added with the needed permissions.
+Specific parts of the API can therefore be excluded from access of different users.
+Each role has assigned a collection of permission and a roles are assigned to users.
+See the following diagram.

 ![Roles and Permissions](image/authorization.png)

+**Roles** are really straight forward just a name for a group of users which have specific rights.
+But roles itself should not imply specific rights where someone would often think in such a way.
+For example the administrator role itself often implies that this role is allowed to create new users.
+A normal user itself would maybe not have this right.
+The implication of the right is based on just the name of the role not actual specified rights.
+It is possible to think in such a way, but this will result in more static authorizations where change will have a major impact on the system.
+For the actual rights of specific roles the permissions are used.

+**Permissions** are the most atomic level and describe the actual rights a specific role has.
+They often represent the common actions on resources, such as create, read, update, and delete.
+These permissions can have different levels of granularity.
+There is the **resource level** (*User is allowed to create a new calendar entry*), the **instance level** (*User can only update the own user data*) and **attribute level** (*User can update the own username*).

+**Example roles:**
+- Administrator
+- Support
+- User

+**Example permission:**
+- read users
+- update users
+- add calender entry
+- read user with ID 5
+- delete calender entry with ID 11

 **!!!
 This was only a brief introduction to roles and permissions.
 You must read the detailed [Authorization Guide with Apache Shiro](http://shiro.apache.org/java-authorization-guide.html) to understand the concept.
 This is pretty important for developing flexible authorizations and should be understood before continue with the actual code implementation. !!!**